translate/l10n-guide/docs/guide/introduction_to_wordfast.rst

 4.7 Hide hidden text
 ^^^^^^^^^^^^^^^^^^^^

-In the screenshot below, the translator had pressed Ctrl+comma (i.e. "toggle hidden text").
+In the screenshot below, the translator had pressed :kbd:`Ctrl+,` (i.e. "toggle hidden text").
 Only the text that doesn't have the "hidden" attribute is displayed.
 This is also what the document would look like after clean-up.